 David Eastwood, Head of Team, Legal Services

 With a career spanning three decades and numerous different roles and fields, David is undoubtedly one of Ellis Whittam’s most seasoned legal experts.
-Having first entered our ranks as a Senior Adviser in 2014, he quickly became a highly-valued presence, and was soon elected to lead our Employment Law Team.
+Having first entered our ranks as a Senior Adviser in October 2014, he quickly became a highly-valued presence, and was soon appointed to the position of Head of Team.

-Today, he continues to fulfil this role with confidence and authority, carefully managing his team of nine consultants whilst overseeing relationships with dozens of clients.
-Having worked extensively in food retail and facility management, and now managing clients from the manufacturing, care, transport and professional services industries, David is nothing short of an all-rounder when it comes to employment law.
+Today, he continues to fulfill this role managing a team of nine predominantly home-based legal advisers whilst maintaining relationships with dozens of clients.
+Having previously worked primarily in food retail for national supermarket chains before joining EW, David now supports clients from the facility management, manufacturing, care, transport and professional services industries, making him an all-rounder when it comes to employment law.

 LLB Law Degree (Hons)

 Like many in my position, the journey began with becoming a fully qualified solicitor.
 This included the usual steps, such as a law degree and a legal practices course.
 More unusually I conducted my training whilst working in an “in-house” position.
 Since then, I’ve spent the majority of my career in food retail, working for national supermarket chains initially as in-house employment lawyer and later as Head of Employment and Employee Relations and so with a significant HR aspect to my role.
 My first in-house job covered a mixed bag of employment, trading standards, consumer protection and civil litigation.
 Over time and as the employment work grew, I recruited a team to deal with the other areas.
 I also undertook a 12-month role for an international facility management provider before joining Ellis Whittam in 2014.
 Having started out as a Senior Employment Law Adviser, I then moved on to the Head of Team role, and now manage a team of nine legal advisers.
 In all, I now have around 30 years of experience of dealing with employment law issues, so I think I’ve seen, if not it all, at least most things!